-Threat Name Definition Assets T.CORRUPT Corrupted An attacker attempts to corrupt an Apple Pay transaction.
-D.Payment_Data Transaction To gain from the attack, the attacker could be the emitter D.User_Configuration or Transfer of the transaction or transfer, and attempt to reduce what D.OS it intends to pay (debit amount from attacker's account) from what it was supposed to pay (credit amount request or transfer amount agreed between attacker and victim).
-The attacker could also attempt to corrupt a payment when it is the recipient, and increase what it supposed to receive (credit transaction amount) from what it was sup- posed to receive (debit amount agreed).
-The attacker could also attempt to modify the recipient of a credit trans- action by changing the payee in an Apple Pay transaction.
-T.PHYSICAL Physical The loss or theft of the device may give rise to loss of confi- D.User_Password dentiality of User data including credentials and TSF data.
-D.User_Bio These physical access threats may involve attacks which D.Card_Data attempt to access the device through external hardware D.Unlock_Secret ports, through its user interface, and also through direct D.SEP_Watch and possibly destructive access to its storage media.
+Threat Name Definition Assets T.CORRUPT Corrupted Transaction or Transfer An attacker attempts to corrupt an Apple Pay transaction.
+To gain from the attack, the attacker could be the emitter of the transaction or transfer, and attempt to reduce what it intends to pay (debit amount from attacker's account) from what it was supposed to pay (credit amount request or transfer amount agreed between attacker and victim).
+The attacker could also attempt to corrupt a payment when it is the recipient, and increase what it supposed to receive (credit transaction amount) from what it was supposed to receive (debit amount agreed).
+The attacker could also attempt to modify the recipient of a credit transaction by changing the payee in an Apple Pay transaction.
+D.Payment_Data D.User_Configuration D.OS T.PHYSICAL Physical The loss or theft of the device may give rise to loss of confidentiality of User data including credentials and TSF data.
+These physical access threats may involve attacks which attempt to access the device through external hardware ports, through its user interface, and also through direct and possibly destructive access to its storage media.
 The goal of such attacks is to access Apple Pay from a lost or stolen device which is not expected to return to its User.
-Note: Defending against device re-use after physical com- promise is out of scope.
-T.RECOVER Card Recov- An attacker attempts to recover Apple Pay card data from D.User_Configuration ery an erased or blocked device and use it to perform a finan- D.Card_Data cial transaction or transfer.
-The attacker will target poten- D.OS tial breaches in the process of Apple Pay cancellation, Ap- ple Pay card revocation or macOS recovery mode.
-T.REPLAY Replay An attacker attempts to replay an Apple Pay transaction.
-D.Payment_Data
+Note: Defending against device re-use after physical compromise is out of scope.
+D.User_Password D.User_Bio D.Card_Data D.Unlock_Secret D.SEP_Watch

-Threat Name Definition Assets T.SILENT Silent An attacker attempts to modify the behavior of the device, D.User_Intent Transaction in order to perform silent Apple Pay transactions for some D.User_Configuration benefit.
-The attacker would have to perform the attack D.SEP_Configuration without knowledge of the device's rightful owner who will D.SEP_SE be the victim of the attack.
-D.OS T.SKIM- Authentica- An attacker attempts to perform a payment with Apple D.User_Intent MING tion Bypass Pay, bypassing the required authentication step (biomet- D.Payment_Data rics data verification or password verification).
-D.SEP_Configuration D.User_Configuration D.OS T.USURP Card Own- An attacker could attempt to authenticate on a device, with D.User_Bio ership a goal of using any provisioned cards on that device.
-The D.User_Password Usurpation attacker could focus on the card data during Apple Pay D.User_Configuration provisioning.
-D.SEP_Bio D.Card_Data D.OS D.Unlock_Secret D.SEP_Watch
+Threat Name Definition Assets T.RECOVER Card Recovery An attacker attempts to recover Apple Pay card data from an erased or blocked device and use it to perform a financial transaction or transfer.
+The attacker will target potential breaches in the process of Apple Pay cancellation, Apple Pay card revocation or macOS recovery mode.
+D.User_Configuration D.Card_Data D.OS T.REPLAY Replay An attacker attempts to replay an Apple Pay transaction.
+D.Payment_Data T.SILENT Silent Transaction An attacker attempts to modify the behavior of the device, in order to perform silent Apple Pay transactions for some benefit.
+The attacker would have to perform the attack without knowledge of the device's rightful owner who will be the victim of the attack.
+D.User_Intent D.User_Configuration D.SEP_Configuration D.SEP_SE D.OS T.SKIM- MING Authentication Bypass An attacker attempts to perform a payment with Apple Pay, bypassing the required authentication step (biometrics data verification or password verification).
+D.User_Intent D.Payment_Data D.SEP_Configuration D.User_Configuration D.OS T.USURP Card Own- ership Usurpation An attacker could attempt to authenticate on a device, with a goal of using any provisioned cards on that device.
+The attacker could focus on the card data during Apple Pay provisioning.
+D.User_Bio D.User_Password D.User_Configuration D.SEP_Bio D.Card_Data D.OS D.Unlock_Secret D.SEP_Watch

-Partial threat: By unlocking the device, the attacker could have a higher chance to access Apple Pay data.
+\ Partial threat: By unlocking the device, the attacker could have a higher chance to access Apple Pay data.